 Brix and Mortar Wedding // Vancouver Photographer

 Happy 1 year anniversary!
-Let’s take a look back a year ago from today where these two tied the knot in the Spring of 2017.
+Let’s take a look back at this Brix and Mortar wedding from a year ago today where these two tied the knot in the Spring of 2017.

 For those of you who missed reading my blog post on their engagement, this couple is close to my heart because they’re both my dear friends.
 Their love story was one that unfolded before my very eyes and I was so blessed to have them choose me as their wedding photographer.

 For those of you who didn’t know, Vancouver experienced the wettest April last year!
-It was raining all week, but by some miracle, the sun smiled on the couple on the day of their wedding.
+It was raining all week, but by some miracle, the sun smiled on the couple on the day of their Brix and Mortar wedding.

-The wedding ceremony was held in a brick covered courtyard in Yaletown which is part of a 1912 heritage brick building, which currently houses Brix and Mortar, a fine dining restaurant and events place.
-Aside from exuding old-world charm and character, the location was chosen by the couple due to the fact that it’s within Ria’s neighbourhood.
+The wedding ceremony was held in a brick covered courtyard in Yaletown which is part of a 1912 heritage brick building, which currently houses Brix and Mortar, a fine dining restaurant and events venue.
+Aside from exuding old-world charm and character, Brix and Mortar was chosen by the couple due to the fact that it’s within Ria’s neighbourhood.
 During their ocular, the bride fell in love with the courtyard’s chandelier, which was further accentuated by the exquisite arrangement of their florist on their big day.

 Everything fell into place as Ria entered the courtyard, looking delicately beautiful in her lace wedding dress.
 The entire ceremony was a success and so was the reception that followed.
 The guests were treated to a sumptuous spread, including a dessert table that featured Filipino specialties, to honor the couple’s cultural roots.

-Their photo with the mural, along with many others that day, will be forever part of their story and will hopefully bring them joyful memories as time passes by.
-I truly enjoyed being part of this day, and I look forward to witnessing the next chapters in the years to come.
+Their photo with the mural, along with many others from that day, will be forever part of their story and will hopefully bring them joyful memories as time passes by.
+I truly enjoyed being part of this wedding at Brix and Mortar, and I look forward to witnessing the next chapters in the years to come.

-Congratulations Gino and Ria, You survived a year of marriage! 🙂 lol!
+Congratulations, Gino and Ria!
+You survived a year of marriage! 🙂